wycks/WordPhing/README.md

 WordPress build script using [Phing](http://www.phing.info/).

-- Automated Installing and working with WordPress.
+- Automated installing and working with WordPress.
 - Simple config file and commands to run

 *Phing has no dependencies other than PHP, so it will run anywhere PHP does (unlike Apache Ant/Cappicino/Rails, etc).
 It should work right out of the box on most lamp stacks.

+*Some of the advanced options might require additional installations of PHP/PEAR packages*

 ## Features